^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 One of the foundations of evolution is natural selection.
-The larger the population of a particular animal species, the more qualitative this selection should be.
+The larger the population of a particular animal species, the better this selection should be.

-It is logical that in this case a large offspring is an important condition for successful evolution.
-However, in an industrialized human society, the growth of people's well-being is inseparably linked with the conscious restriction of the size of the family.
-This dependence in the middle of the last century was called the "demographic transition" (from traditional society to modern).
+It is logical that in this case, a large number of offspring is an important condition for successful evolution.
+However, in industrialized human society, the growth of human well-being is inextricably linked with a conscious limitation of family size.
+This dependence in the middle of the last century was called the "demographic transition" (from a traditional society to a modern one).

-According to the popular "adaptive" theory, the demographic transition in the long run has a beneficial effect on evolutionary processes, since at a low birth rate the well-being of descendants increases, which ultimately must reach a level of wealth that allows more children in modern society.
+According to the popular "adaptive" theory, the demographic transition is beneficial to evolutionary processes in the long run, since low fertility increases the wealth of descendants, who should eventually reach a level of wealth that allows for more children in modern societies.

-Researchers from the London School of Hygiene and Tropical Medicine, University College London and Stockholm University do not agree with this theory.
-They confirm that a small number of children contribute to further economic success and the acquisition of high social status by descendants, but they say that their number is decreasing.
-Scientists conclude that the decision to limit the size of the family can contribute to improving the economic and social status of descendants, but socio-economic success does not always lead to success in the evolutionary.
+Researchers from the London School of Hygiene and Tropical Medicine, University College London and Stockholm University disagree with this theory.
+They confirm that a small number of children contributes to the subsequent economic success and high social status of descendants, but they claim that their numbers decrease.
+The scientists conclude that the decision to limit family size can contribute to the improvement of the economic and social status of descendants, but socioeconomic success does not always lead to evolutionary success.

-The study emphasizes the conflict in modern society between socioeconomic and biological (evolutionary) success, whereas in traditional society behavior that leads to high social status and well-being, as a rule, also assumes large offspring.
+The study highlights the conflict in modern society between socio-economic and biological (evolutionary) success, whereas in traditional society, behavior that leads to high social status and well-being usually also implies large numbers of offspring.

-Scientists used data on 14 thousand people who were born in Sweden at the beginning of the 20th century and all their offspring to this day for their research.
+For their research, the scientists used data on 14 thousand people who were born in Sweden at the beginning of the 20th century, and on all their offspring to this day.

-It turned out that the smaller family size in the first generation under study and the smaller number of children in subsequent generations are indeed associated with the best socioeconomic status of descendants.
-However, contrary to the adaptive hypothesis, the small generation and high welfare of the family did not have any impact on the reproductive success of the following generations, or this influence was negative.
+It turned out that a smaller family size in the first generation under study and a smaller number of children in subsequent generations are indeed associated with a better socioeconomic status of the descendants.
+However, contrary to the adaptive hypothesis, the influence of a small family size and high well-being on the reproductive success of subsequent generations either did not have any effect at all, or this influence was negative.